 No, tuition is charged by program or major.
 Thus, be sure to check the correct enrollment status and program.
 Campus based students pay campus based tuition.
 Students who are coded as distance learners pay the DL tuition rate.

 Online courses are delivered via the web and Blackboard.
-Blackboard is a web-based software system used to organize course materials for access over the internet for both face-to-face (on campus) and online courses.
+Blackboard is a web-based software system used to organize course materials for access over the Internet for both face-to-face (on campus) and online courses.
 It provides tools and facilities for course management, content management and sharing, assessment management, and online collaboration and communication.

-- Navigate to www.wssu.edu
+Navigate to blackboard.wssu.edu

 Late registration can delay your enrollment in your Blackboard course up to 12 hours.
 You should check daily since class rosters can change as students add/drop, etc. If, after contacting your instructor, you are still unable to access your course(s) and your Banner registration shows that you are registered for the course, contact the Blackboard help desk at by calling 1-866-518-3956.

 Most instructors post tests online via Blackboard.
 Some online instructors may employ proctors.
 Contact the course instructor to determine the testing requirements.